African Hunting Camps

 - There will not be any other amenities like a pool.
 Though it has been known for the occasional outfitter to bring in a satellite TV or jet-ski, this is hardly the norm.

-- If you are a picky eater and liable not to like certain foods or if you really love certain foods and are likely to eat a inordinate amount of something - tell your outfitter ahead of time on the Hunting Client Information form.
+- If you are a picky eater and liable not to like certain foods or if you really love certain foods and are likely to eat a large amount of something - tell your outfitter ahead of time on the Hunting Client Information form.

 - These African hunting camps are definitely a more 'back to nature' experience only limited by the outfitter's imagination and taste.